kimai/invoice-templates/README.md

 - Add a `screenshot.png` (or .jpg) image if possible
 - Add the template file to the directory
 - Edit the main [README.md](https://github.com/kimai/invoice-templates/blob/main/README.md) and add a link to your new directory under the appropriate format section
-- Commit an Push your changes
+- Commit and Push your changes
 - Open a PR
 - Wait for feedback and merge 😃